Inspiration4Learning

 Screenshot van de NOS app Screenshot

-Various news media report that more twins have been born in recent years.
+Various news outlets report that more twins have been born in recent years.
 Of course, every newspaper uses different numbers in its article.
 The question is whether those numbers really differ.
 The NOS states that 1.6 million twins are born each year.
-This report also says that 1 in 42 births is a twin.
+This report also says that 1 in 42 births involves twins.
 However, the NTR says that in 2015, 12 out of every 1,000 births were twins.
-Could all of this be correct?
+Could all of that be correct?

 Of course, this means that students must compare 1 in 42 and 12 in 1,000.
-But there is also the question of whether 1.6 million twins per year can be correct.
+But there is also the question of whether that figure of 1.6 million twins per year can be correct.
 We can calculate the total number of births per year if we assume that 12 out of every 1,000 births are twins and that 1.6 million twins are born.
-But does that roughly correspond to the size of the world population?
-How can you verify such a figure?
+But does that roughly match the size of the world’s population?
+How can you verify such a number?

 1 op de 5 deelnemers heeft gehoorproblemen

-Apple is becoming increasingly active in the health sector.
-It is now possible to use an Apple app to check whether you have hearing problems.
-Most people with hearing problems would probably like to try this out.
+Apple is becoming increasingly active in the healthcare sector.
+Now, it’s possible to use an Apple app to check if you have hearing problems.
+Most people with hearing problems would probably want to try that out.
 They usually want to know how serious the problem is.

-Apple recently reported that 1 in 5 participants has some degree of hearing problems.
+Apple recently reported that 1 in 5 participants has some degree of hearing loss.
 What does this mean?
-Does 20% of the world's population have hearing problems?
+Does 20% of the world’s population have hearing loss?

-It is always good to discuss articles like this with children.
-The question is always: what is the whole picture?
-This is always an important question, and children often do not pay enough attention to it.
-It is important when dealing with percentages, fractions, everything.
-In this case, it is hidden in the word "participants."
-People who experience hearing problems are more likely to take this test than people who do not experience hearing problems.
-The group is therefore not a good reflection of society as a whole.
-This is also the case with Covid-19 tests, for example.
-If 11% of the people tested are positive for Covid-19, you cannot conclude that 11% of the population will test positive.
+It’s always good to discuss these kinds of articles with children.
+The key question here is always: what is the total?
+That’s always an important question, and children often don’t pay enough attention to it.
+It’s important when dealing with percentages, fractions, and everything else.
+In this case, it’s hidden in the word “participants.”
+People who experience hearing problems are more likely to participate in this test than people who do not experience hearing problems.
+The group is therefore not a good representation of society as a whole.
+This is also the case with, for example, COVID-19 tests.
+If 11% of the people tested are positive for COVID-19, you cannot conclude that 11% of the population will test positive.

-The question "what is the whole" also arises in famous questions such as:
+The question "what is the whole" also comes up in famous scenarios such as:

 • I want to buy a drill.
 I know that tomorrow the price will increase by 10%.
-However, the day after tomorrow the price will decrease by 10% again.
+The day after tomorrow, however, the price will decrease by 10%.
 When is the best time to buy the drill?

 • I want to buy a drill.
 The store "The Golden Drill" is advertising a 20% discount.
 "The Handy Driller" is selling drills at a 50% discount.
 Where is the best place to buy the drill?

-• My sister bought some candy.
-She put it in a jar, counted the number of pieces, and ate half of them.
-The next day, I looked in the jar and counted the number of pieces.
-I also ate half of them.
-Did my sister and I eat the same number of pieces?
+• My sister had bought some candy.
+She put them in a jar, counted the number of candies, and ate half of them.
+The next day, I looked in that jar and counted the number of candies.
+I also ate half.
+Did my sister and I eat the same number of candies?

-"What is the whole" is a great idea.
+"What is the whole?" is a big idea.
 You can never pay enough attention to it in class.
-The above questions are not the best questions to raise this issue in class.
-It is better to look for bigger problems in which this issue keeps coming up.
+The questions above aren’t the best ones to bring this up in class.
+It’s better to look for bigger problems where this comes up repeatedly.

 Hoeveel mensen zijn in juli gevaccineerd?

-On the same day, NOS Teletekst showed how the question "What is the whole?" is important in a more complex setting.
-Minister De Jonge says that two-thirds of 80 to 85 percent of adults will be fully protected against Covid-19 in July.
+NOS Teletekst showed on the same day how the question “What is the whole?” is important in a somewhat more complex setting.
+Minister de Jonge states that two-thirds of 80 to 85 percent of adults will be fully protected against Covid-19 by July.
 The article describes this in a few steps.

 • 80 to 85 percent of adults want to be vaccinated

-• Two-thirds can be fully protected in July with two doses
+• Two-thirds could be fully protected by July with two doses

-What percentage of the Dutch population will be fully protected in July?
+What percentage of the Dutch population will be fully protected by July?
 That requires quite a bit of thought.
-Two-thirds of 80-85 percent of adults.
+Two-thirds of 80–85 percent of adults.
 How many Dutch people is that?
 Or what percentage of the 17 million Dutch people is that?
-To understand this situation properly, students need to realize that there are three different groups involved: all Dutch people (17 million), all adults (14 million), 80-85 percent who want to be vaccinated (between 11 and 12 million).
-Can you say that this is 2/3 of 80 percent?
+To fully understand this situation, students need to realize that there are three different groups involved: all Dutch people (17 million), all adults (14 million), and 80–85 percent who want to be vaccinated (between 11 and 12 million).
+Can you then say that it is 2/3 of 80 percent?
 Can you multiply here?
 Why exactly?

 Wetenschappers lezen ongeopende brief uit 17de eeuw met scantechnologie

-The NOS reports that "an international team of scientists has succeeded in reading an unopened letter from the seventeenth century using scanning technology.
-The letter was found in a suitcase belonging to a postmaster in The Hague from that period; it never reached the recipient."
-The NOS was not the only one to report this.
+The NOS reports that “an international team of scientists has succeeded in reading an unopened letter from the seventeenth century using scanning technology.
+The letter was found in a suitcase belonging to a postmaster from The Hague from that era; it never reached the recipient.”
+The NOS wasn’t the only one to report this.
 It was global news.

-Various websites provide information about folding and sealing a letter.
-On IBookBinding, you will find several videos showing the process of folding and sealing.
+Various websites provide information on folding and sealing a letter.
+On IBookBinding, you’ll find several videos demonstrating the process of folding and sealing.

-Challenge the children to write a story on one side and fold and seal it with tape so that other children cannot read the text.
-What kinds of folds can they come up with and how do they know that the letter is then unreadable?
+Challenge the children to write a story on one side and fold it and seal it with tape so that other children cannot read the text.
+What kinds of folds can they come up with, and how do they know the letter is then unreadable?

-It is even possible to develop a language with folds.
-The folds that people used to use were very personal.
-You could recognize who had folded the letter; it worked as a kind of signature.
+With folding, it’s even possible to develop a language.
+The folds people used in the past were very personal.
+You could tell who had folded the letter; it thus functioned as a kind of signature.
 The way Surinamese headscarves—the angisa—are folded also forms a language.
-Women can use it to convey messages and emotions.
+Women can use this to convey messages and emotions.
 Speaking of language.
-In the Netherlands, millers developed a language by setting the sails of the mill in a certain position.
+In the Netherlands, millers had developed a language by setting the mill’s sails in a specific position.

 Screenshot van de NOS app

-A record number of parties are participating in this year's House of Representatives elections.
-This has created some new logistical problems.
+A record number of parties are participating in this year’s House of Representatives elections.
+This has created some new logistical challenges.
 Photos of these signs can be found everywhere.
-The NOS app even reports: "And this year, it's a matter of fitting and measuring on the sign, because 37 parties are participating in the House of Representatives elections.
-They are all on there; all 37 are exactly the same size."
+The NOS app even reports: “And this year, it’s a matter of fitting everything onto the sign, because 37 parties are participating in the House of Representatives elections.
+They’re all on there; all 37, exactly the same size.”

-But if you look at the photos, there are never 37 parties on the billboard.
-How should such a billboard be filled to accommodate all 37?
+But if you look at the photos, there are never 37 parties on them.
+How should such a billboard be arranged to fit all 37?

 37 is a prime number.
-It is not possible to fill the billboard with, for example, 4 rows of 9 posters, 5 rows of 6 posters, or 3 rows of 7 posters and then show exactly 37 parties.
-The students will probably try various multiplications and at some point realize that 37 cannot be decomposed.
-That is a good moment to celebrate that idea and then ask if there are more numbers that cannot be decomposed.
-Or to challenge them to create a 'fair' design for the election board.
+It is not possible to fill the board with, for example, 4 rows of 9 posters, 5 rows of 6 posters, or 3 rows of 7 posters and still display exactly 37 parties.
+The students will likely try various combinations and eventually realize that 37 cannot be factored.
+That’s a great moment to celebrate that insight and then ask if there are more numbers that cannot be factored.
+Or to challenge them to create a “fair” design for the election board.

-For the IDM 2021, Aubin Arroyo from Mexico used Python to create the poster below about prime numbers.
-Aubin himself says, "These numbers make the world a better and happier place; at least you don't have to care about them when you have to learn your multiplication tables at school."
-On the IDM website, you can also view other posters and read about who created them and what they thought about the poster.
-You can have the students discuss this poster at any time.
+For IDM 2021, Aubin Arroyo from Mexico created the poster below about prime numbers using Python.
+Aubin says, “These numbers make the world a better and happier place; at least you don’t have to worry about them when you have to learn your multiplication tables in school.”
+On the IDM website, you can also view other posters and read about who the creators are and what they were thinking when they made them.
+You can have the students discuss this poster at some point.
 What do they see?
-What strikes them?
-How did Aubin know that these are the numbers?
-What would be the next number?
+What stands out to them?
+How did Aubin know these were the numbers?
+What would the next number be?
 How can you find more numbers?

 Poster over Priemgetallen